- Starting and Ending Dates

 This insurance program provides life insurance coverage for most types of accidents.
 Coverage may be purchased in increments of $100,000 up to a maximum of $1 million.
 Coverage also is available for family members.

-The University offers staff the option to have their taxable salary reduced for the purposes of paying dependent care and medical expenses as covered by the Internal Revenue Service Code.
+The University offers staff the option to have their taxable salary reduced for the purposes of paying health care and dependent care expenses as covered by the Internal Revenue Service Code.
 These programs allow individuals to set aside funds on a pre-tax basis.
 These funds then can be used to pay general medical expenses or to pay the expenses involved in dependent care.

 A staff member who becomes disabled may be entitled to continuation of retirement contributions based on salary and length of service.
 The University provides this coverage after one year of continuous service to all regular staff who hold appointments of 50% time or greater and participate in the TIAA/CREF retirement plan.